 - Build A Coop/Pen House: The next thing after you clear your land is to build a pen house where your birds will be.
 If you will be practicing deep litter chicken farming, you need to set up the feeders, drinkers, wood shaving, etc.

-If you will raising the birds in a cage, you need to buy the cages that you will put the birds.
+If you will raise the birds in a cage, you need to buy the cages where you will put the birds.
 One unit of battery cage can contain 96 birds.

 - Put a Water System In Place: The next thing you need to set up is to make sure there is a good water system on the farm.
 For the successful running of the farm, birds need water, make sure there is a constant supply of water on your farm.

 You are getting closer to starting up your farm.
 Before you order your birds, you need to get someone that will be in charge of the farm.

 If you will not be available every day on the farm, you will need someone that will run the day-to-day activities of the farm.

 Reach an agreement with whoever you want to employ, share your plan with the person, and let him/her know when everything will be set.

 You need to also to get a security person that will overlook the farm at night.